How to Become a WordPress Developer in 2023

 Utilizing Ajax is beneficial to make a webpage more interactive and responsive.
 To learn more about this technique, you may want to look at the WordPress codex entry on AJAX.

-Sharing Your Work For Free through WordPress Repositories
+3. Share Your Work For Free on WordPress Repositories

 You can share your theme or plugin through WordPress repositories.
 Note that your work must be released under a GPL (General Public Licence) compatible license, which grants users certain rights of your work when downloading and using them.